-- Persons aged 35 years or over who were in receipt of Carer's Allowance, but caring responsibilities must have ceased and the person must currently be in receipt of either Jobseekers Allowance, Jobseekers Benefit or One Parent Family Payment for a combined total of 3 years or more. - Travellers of 18 years or over in receipt of Jobseekers Allowance, Jobseekers Benefit or One Parent Family Payment for one year or more.
-For Travellers aged 16 to 17 years, a minimum of 12 months spent on a Travellers Training Workshop will suffice for eligibility. - Ex-offenders aged 35 years or over referred by following agencies: the Probation Service; IASIO's Services the Linkage Service, the Gate Service and the Resettlement Service; and the Irish Prison Service.
+- Persons aged 35 years or over who were in receipt of Carer's Allowance, but caring responsibilities must have ceased and the person must currently be in receipt of either Jobseekers Allowance, Jobseekers Benefit or One-Parent Family Payment for a combined total of 3 years or more. - Travellers of 18 years or over in receipt of Jobseekers Allowance, Jobseekers Benefit or One-Parent Family Payment for one year or more. - Ex-offenders aged 35 years or over referred by following agencies: the Probation Service; IASIO's Services the Linkage Service, the Gate Service and the Resettlement Service; and the Irish Prison Service.
 Also, Exoffenders aged 35 and over and not referred by these Services and in receipt of Jobseekers Allowance or Jobseekers Benefit for a period of three years or more.
 Time spent as a prisoner is regarded as reckonable when considering duration unemployed.
 In addition, prisoners released on Temporary Release are considered eligible for application. - Persons 35 years of age or over in receipt of either Disability Allowance or Blind Pension or Invalidity Pension for any period or Illness Benefit for 6 months or more.

-The maximum rates of pay on CE projects are: Personal Allowance (CE Single Rate) €208.00 - Qualified Adult Dependant (at Maximum Rate) €124.80 - Each Qualified Child (at Maximum Rate) €29.80 - Each half-rate Qualified Child (at Maximum Rate) €14.90
+The maximum rates of pay on CE projects are:

+Personal Allowance (CE Single Rate) €208.00 - Qualified Adult Dependant (at Maximum Rate) €124.80 - Each Qualified Child (at Maximum Rate) €29.80 - Each half-rate Qualified Child (at Maximum Rate) €14.90

-If the actual (means-assessed) social welfare payment received per week is $\in$ 188.00 or less, then the maximum CE payment will be $\in$ 208.00 regardless of dependants.
+If the actual (means-assessed) social welfare payment received per week is $\leq$ 188.00 or less, then the maximum CE payment will be $\leq$ 208.00 regardless of dependants.

-If the actual (means-assessed) social welfare payment received per week is greater than $\in$ 188.00, then the CE payment will match that actual payment amount plus a $\in$ 20.00 CE participation bonus.
+If the actual (means-assessed) social welfare payment received per week is greater than $\leq$ 188.00, then the CE payment will match that actual payment amount plus a $\leq$ 20.00 CE participation bonus.